yash-sharma1/docs-site/docs/smart-chain/wallet/wallet_api.md

 This API specification borrows heavily from API MetaMask provided, considering the massive adoption.
 So Web3 site developers can easily connect their dApps with the Binance Chain Wallet.
 The APIs allow websites to request users' Binance Smart Chain addresses, read data from the blockchain the user is connected to, and prompt the users to sign messages and transactions.

-The presence of the provider object indicates a Binance Chain/Binance Smart Chain user.
+The presence of the provider object `window.BinanceChain` indicates a Binance Chain/Binance Smart Chain user.

 The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied legacy ones).